 Employment Status: Permanent – full time

 ADACAS (ACT Disability Aged and Carer Advocacy Service) is a leading advocacy service with a 30-year history in Canberra and areas across NSW.
-ADACAS provides individual and systemic advocacy together with people with disability, older people, people with mental ill-health and informal (family/friend) carers.
-ADACAS advocates to assert, promote and protect human rights.
-ADACAS has a strong reputation as a human rights organisation and participates in a range of opportunities, both locally and nationally to seek to influence change.
+ADACAS provides individual and systemic advocacy to people with disability, older people and their family carers and also delivers other project activity consistent with our vision and mission.

 About the Role